 One of the most important factors for some users is the amount of resistance.

 Magnetic fitness equipment tends to struggle when it comes to the amount of resistance it can generate, especially cheaper models.
-However, this doesn’t appear to be an issue with the R200.
+However, this doesn’t appear to be an issue with this product.